CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```bash
 docker push cfaprdbatchcr.azurecr.io/renewalww:latest
 ```
-or use the Makefile:
+or just use the Makefile:

 ```bash
 make container_push
 ```

-Look to see if it's there in portal.azure.com cfaprdbatchcr > services > repositories> {name_of_project_container}
+Look to see if the container is now there there in `portal.azure.com` under `cfaprdbatchcr > services > repositories> renewalww`

 ### Create the pool
 `setup_pool.py` sets up a "pool" of virtual machines on Azure that will actually run your code when asked (by a "task" that forms part of a "job").